CLIENT PROJECT

 I asked the participants to view 4 pages from the site — Home, About, Donation, and Activities and asked general questions about what they could recall from what they saw, anything that stood out to them, if they understood the purpose of the page, and what their impressions of the design were.

 The participants were almost an equal mix of graduate students and software engineers.
-They were within the age groups of 23-50, were equally split among male and female genders, and resided in India and USA.
+They were within the age groups of 23-50, were equally split among male and female genders, and resided in India and the USA.

 Each session took around 15 minutes, and additional feedback/suggestions on the design and site were taken at the end of the session.
 I noted down their answers as pencil notes during the sessions.